China Express Airlines: Fleet

-As of September 2025, China Express Airlines fleet consists of the following aircraft:
+As of September 2025, China Express Airlines operates the following aircraft:

 In October 2011, China Express signed a conditional order for six CRJ900 NextGen aircraft with an option for an additional five.
 The deal was announced on February 10, 2012.
 On July 7, 2012, the conditional order was converted into a firm order.

-In 2014 the airline signed a deal for a further 16 Bombardier CRJ900 aircraft (including 8 options).
+In 2014, the airline signed a deal for a further 16 Bombardier CRJ900 aircraft, including 8 options.

 On April 30, 2015, China Express retired its final CRJ 200 with the last flight from Shanghai Pudong International Airport to Chongqing Jiangbei International Airport operating as flight G52006.
-On December 31, 2015, the company exercised eight of its options and placed a firm order for 10 CRJ 900.
+On December 31, 2015, the company exercised eight of its options and placed a firm order for 10 CRJ 900 aircraft.